 SPARE 617

 Early on the morning of April 15 three C-130s took off for An Loc.
 The third airplane in the formation was SPARE 617, commanded by Captain William R. Caldwell of the 776th Tactical Airlift Squadron.
 His crewmembers included Lt.
 John Hering, copilot, Lt.
 Richard Lentz, navigator, TSgt.
-Jon Sanders, engineer and SSgt Charles L. Shaub and Sgt David McAleece, loadmasters.
+Jon Sanders, engineer and SSgt Charles L. Shaub and A1C David McAleece, loadmasters.
 Caldwell had just returned from leave and had just arrived at Tan Son Nhut two days before.
 The first C-130 crew dropped their load and pulled away from the drop zone without serious damage but the second crew had a malfunction with their load and were unable to drop.
 By the time Caldwell began his approach, he was aware that the enemy gunners were on full alert and waiting for him.
-When they were about 30 seconds from their release point, the airplane was hit by a hail of ground fire.
-TSgt Sanders was killed instantly by a round that came up through the floor and the copilot was wounded, as was Sgt.
-McAleece.
+Just as they released their load, the airplane was hit by a hail of .51-caliber fire.
+At least 87 rounds hit the left side of the airplane.
+TSgt Sanders was killed instantly by a round that came through the side of the airplane and the navigator was wounded by flying debris and shrapnel, as was Airman McAleece.
 A bleed air duct in the cargo compartment was ruptered by the ground fire and 700 degree air poured into the cargo compartment.
-The load of ammunition caught fire and was beginning to smoulder.
-Although both pilots attempted to jettison the load, the electrical button would not work and the loadmasters managed to release it manually - two pallets exploded just after they left the airplane.
+Two pallets caught fire and exploded just after they left the airplane but the rest of the load landed on the drop zone.
 The hot air had set the cargo compartment insulation on fire and had heated the metal fire extinguished until it was red hot.
 SSgt.
 Shaub nevertheless took up the fire extinguisher - while badly burning his hands in the process - and put out the fire.
+He then went up into the cockpit and told the navigator to open the two side windows while he removed the overhead escape hatch to clear the smoke out of the airplane.

 Caldwell's first thoughts were to find a place to put the airplane on the ground.
-He had lost two engines and the airplane was in bad shape, but he decided to try to nurse it back to Tan Son Nhut where his wounded crewmembers could get the medical attention they needed.
-The airplane's hydraulics were badly damaged and the landing gear would have to be cranked down.
-Shaub's hands were too badly burned to be of any help, but McAleece was able to get the gear down just before the airplane touched down - miraculously after losing a third engine.
-For their actions, Caldwell and Shaub were awarded the Air Force Cross.
+He had lost two engines and the airplane was in bad shape, but he decided to try to nurse it back to Tan Son Nhut.
+There were no hydraulics to operate the landing gear so it would have to be cranked down.
+At first, it wouldn't come down because the pilots had failed to pull the circuit breakers when they ran the emergency gear extension checklist.
+The navigator caught the error, which would have no doubt been caught by the engineer had he been alive, and the crew ran the checklist again.
+When the circuit breakers were pulled, the loadmasters were able to get the gear to extend using the cranking mechanism.
+Shaub's hands were badly burned, but he and McAleece were able to get the gear down just before the airplane touched down - miraculously after nearly losing a third engine when it rolled back to 30% power.
+Fortunately, it came back up as Caldwell turned the airplane onto the final approach leg.

 The airplane, C-130E 62-1787, was repaired and returned to service.
 It eventually returned to the United States to the 314th Tactical Airlift Wing at Little Rock, Arkansas, then served with several Air National Guard squadrons.
-It is was assigned to the Arkansas Air Guard at Little Rock at the time it was identified for the US Air Force Museum.
-It was delivered to the US Air Force Museum on August 18, 2011.
+It was assigned to the Arkansas Air Guard at Little Rock at the time it was identified for the US Air Force Museum but returned to the active Air Force before it was retired.
+It was delivered to the museum on August 18, 2011.

 TCTAA Home to Return